-Tricia Sayle - Reserves Officer
+Tricia Sayle - Conservation Officer (Nature Reserves)

 Following many years as a volunteer, Tricia became Reserves Officer in 1998.
 She was born and brought up in the Isle of Man on a small farm/market garden.
 It was from this background and through joining various local conservation volunteer groups across, that Tricia’s interest in land management for nature conservation grew.
 She returned to the Island in 1991 to undertake a Phase 1 habitat survey and spent the next several years completing this as well as a Phase 2 survey.
 During this time, Tricia regularly attended the Thursday volunteers' group which became the “Midweek Muckers” which she now manages.

 Andree Dubbeldamn - Conservation Officer (Wildflowers of Mann)